Alverd02/Collective-Phenomena-and-Phase-Transition/README.md

 $$ H = -J\sum_{ij}S_iS_j - h\sum_{i=1}^NS_i  $$

-Where J is the interaction with first neighbors and h is an external magnetic field.
+Where J is the interaction with first neighbors, h is an external magnetic field, $$S_i$$ and $$S_j$$ are the spins of the particle i and j and N is the number of particlesS.
 In this case I will work with  h = 0 and J > 0 (ferromagnetic interaction).